Anu-Kapoor/coding-test-adv-main/README.md

   The user can use the UI to toggle between cat photos, shark photos, or both (when both selected they should arrive in a random order). #DONE

-   After each change to the desired list the loading state should be shown just like during the initial load and a new request to the photo API endpoint should be made (i.e. Do not cache the photo lists).
+   After each change to the desired list the loading state should be shown just like during the initial load and a new request to the photo API endpoint should be made (i.e. Do not cache the photo lists). #DONE

 **Administrative Endpoints**

 The Express server should also expose a number of administrative endpoints.
 The primary responsibility of these endpoints is to enable the addition or deletion of additional animal categories.
 When a category is added or removed, the application should be updated to reflect this (e.g. If the `dog` category is added, the Core Application's UI should display buttons for cats, dogs, and sharks.
 Categories are shuffled together based on active categories).
-A UI for the Admin endpoints is NOT requlred (but can be added as a bonus!).
+A UI for the Admin endpoints is NOT requlred (but can be added as a bonus!). #DONE

 These endpoints should be protected, only allowing requests accompanied by a valid authentication token.
 The starter code exposes a route, `GET /auth` that will return an auth token.
-This token should be used to authenticate requests.
+This token should be used to authenticate requests. #DONE

 ### Do